julianpeeters/case-class-generator/README.md

     `val record = dcc.runtimeInstance`

-* Call `.type` on an instance of the runtime class to use it as a type parameter (doesn't carry a type tag):
+* Call `.type` on an instance of the runtime class to use it as a type parameter (doesn't carry a type tag, but does carry a manifest):
     `val x = myParamterizedThing[record.type]`